The Hannahville Tribal Council is the governing body of the community. They are responsible for general oversight of the community operations.

 All Tribal Council and Board members are elected by the members of the community.
 The Tribal Council members remain in office for a period of three years while each of the other Board members are elected yearly.
 Tribal Elections are held annually the 1st Monday of May.

 Tribal Council business meetings are held on the first Monday of every month beginning at 10:00 am in the Tribal Council Chambers in the Administration Building.
-Tribal Council community concerns meetings are held on the third Monday of every month beginning at 7:00 pm in the Community Center.
 All dates and times are subject to change.
 Due to confidentiality reasons, some meetings may have closed sessions.

 The mission of the Hannahville Indian Community is to provide tribal members, and their descendants, with the best quality of life: create a work environment that fosters respectful, responsible, and dedicated employees, and maintain consistent profitability and success.